naggie/megafilter/README.md

 set, but this defaults to the executing user.

-**KNOWN ISSUE: Some subscriptions.xml files have a different format.
-This is being fixed: https://github.com/naggie/megafilter/issues/60**

 By default megafilter will save the published items to `~/megafilter-published.json`.
 You can change this directory with `--store-dir`